 Ground Based Interceptor (GBI)

+The ground-based missile interceptor has succeeded in only 9 of 17 attempts since 1999.
+The most recent test in 2014 was a success.
 Since the system was initially fielded in 2004, by 2016 the Missile Defense Agency had conducted nine tests pitting an interceptor against a target.
 The system destroyed its target in only three of them, despite the fact operators knew ahead of time when and where the target missile would be launched, its expected trajectory, and what it would look like to sensors.
 Regardless, the United States currently fields 26 interceptors at Fort Greely in Alaska and four at Vandenberg Air Force Base in California and plans to install 14 more at Fort Greely.
+In March 2013, the Secretary of Defense announced plans to increase the number of deployed GMD interceptors called Ground-based interceptors (GBI) from 30 to 44 by the end of 2017 to add protection to the homeland and to stay ahead of long-range ballistic missile threats.
+In 2016, DOT&E reported that GMD demonstrates a limited defense capability in part, because of the system’s low reliability and the continual discovery of new failure modes during testing.

 About six minutes after target launch, the Ground-Based Interceptor was launched from Vandenberg Air Force Base.
 A three-stage booster rocket system propelled the interceptor’s Capability Enhancement II EKV into the target missile’s projected trajectory in space.
 The kill vehicle maneuvered to the target, performed discrimination, and intercepted the threat warhead with “hit to kill” technology.